As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 It is because of these side effects that today’s vets are turning to drugs like Apomorphine which are believed to be more reliable and tend to cause less damage to the stomach linings.

 Baking soda is a super beneficial thing at home.

 Besides absorbing odors and causing batters to rise, it can also be used to induce vomiting in your dog.

-As long as you use one teaspoon of food-grade baking soda in one cup of water, your dog will be fine.
+As long as you use one teaspoon of food-grade baking soda in one cup of water and observe the above-discussed precautions, your dog will be fine.